 10:00 - 11:00 am Breakout Sessions

 - 102: Correlating the Union of Social Determinants of Health, Health Communication and Media Representation among African descent Women, and solutions that promote their ability to breastfeed in Today's Society.
 More often than not, our health care system applies an individualistic approach to women, no matter their race, class, income, or gender.
 The system often does not take into account how biological, behavioral, economic, or social conditions impact a woman's choice and lifestyle.
 We'll explore why these factors are critical to birth and breastfeeding and discuss frameworks of how providers or birth workers can better understand how to reach, support, and acknowledge patients of African descent.
-Shukura Ayoluwa Umi, University of Memphis, Memphis BSTARS (CERPs/LLL CEUs have been applied for)
+Shukura Ayoluwa Umi, University of Memphis, Memphis BSTARS (1 R-CERP and LLL CEU – BE)

 - 103: Parenting from Within.
 A discussion of how our own attachment style affects our parenting and how we can earn a secure attachment while fostering it in our own children.
 Information from perinatal maternal mental health to parenting in the technology age will be included.
-Stacy Jagger, Licensed Marriage and Family Therapist, Registered Play Therapist (LLL CEUs have been applied for)
+Stacy Jagger, Licensed Marriage and Family Therapist, Registered Play Therapist (LLL CEU - CS)

 - 104: Children’s Activity: Arts and Crafts